 IRS rules for liquidating a 529 plan

-Prior to 2018, some investors who lost money from a 529 plan investment were able to claim the loss on their income tax return.
+Prior to 2018, some investors who lost money from a 529 plan investment could claim the loss on their income tax return.
 To claim the loss, the 529 plan account had to be completely liquidated, and any non-qualified distributions would be subject to income tax and a 10% penalty on the earnings portion of the distribution.
-The total amount of itemized deductions had to be greater than 2% of the taxpayers adjusted gross income.
+The total amount of itemized deductions had to be greater than 2% of the taxpayer’s adjusted gross income.

-However, the Tax Cuts and Jobs Act of 2017 suspended write-offs for miscellaneous itemized deductions for tax years 2018-2025, which includes losses from liquidated 529 plans, traditional IRAs and Roth IRAs.
+However, the Tax Cuts and Jobs Act of 2017 suspended write-offs for miscellaneous itemized deductions for tax years 2018-2025, including losses from liquidated 529 plans, traditional IRAs, and Roth IRAs.